 6. Down payment

-You are going to need a down payment.
+You are going to need a down payment of at least 20% of total cost like you need to do in Prestige Windsor Park.
 Most landlords will ask for one.
 If you don’t have it start saving now.

 Expect to pay your first month’s rent and your last month’s rent, on signing the lease.
 There is likely to be a returnable security deposit too.
 Expect this to be equal to a month’s rent.